walterhiggins/ScriptCraft/docs/API-Reference.md

 ## Drone Plugin

 The Drone is a convenience class for building.
-It can be used for...

- 1. Building
- 2. Copying and Pasting

 It uses a fluent interface which means all of the Drone's methods return `this` and can be chained together like so...